S81D/PrintDQ/README.md

 - The `PrintDQ` toolchain often takes a very long time on certain part files.
 This will sometimes lead to jobs hanging, depending on the grid resources.
 Ordinarily, the toolchain can be run quickly (< 10 min) over ~hundreds of part files.
 In other cases, a single part file may take > 10 min.
 To be safe, a large resource allocation is requested for each job.
 The `ClusterFinder` tool is the primary culprit for any long run times, and occasionally will reach an event in a particular part file that takes extremely long to process (for whatever reason).
 The larger resource allocation also accounts for copying hundreds of part files for a given run, which takes time + disk space.

 - The run quality metrics plotted by the `PrintDQ` toolchain can be found here: https://github.com/ANNIEsoft/ToolAnalysis/tree/Application/UserTools/PrintDQ

+- `python3 lib/check_DQ_status` outputs a summary snapshot of which PrintDQ files have yet to be processed (checking which ProcessedData is available).
+It relies on the presence of an SQL file in your pwd.
+For info on how to produce the file: https://github.com/S81D/autoANNIE/blob/main/README.md

 -----------------------